abajwa-hw/ambari-workshops/README.md

-## Ambari Stacks, Views and Blueprints Workshop
+## Ambari Extensibility via Stacks, Views and Blueprints Workshop

 These demos are part of an upcoming Ambari webinar.

 Slides and webinar recording will be available at http://hortonworks.com/partners/learn/

-A higher level write up of the direction of Ambari is available [here](http://hortonworks.com/blog/future-apache-ambari/)
+A higher level write up of the direction of Ambari extensibility is available [here](http://hortonworks.com/blog/future-apache-ambari/)

 #### Ambari Stacks
 Stacks wrap services of all shapes and sizes with a consistent definition and lifecycle-control layer.
 With this wrapper in-place, Ambari can rationalize operations over a broad set of services.